CoryBorek/notes-md/classes/cs4720/module4/index.md

 AND Gate

-Like SR CLip Flop with Clock, but one data input, and a NOT gate into one of the AND gates
+Like SR Flip Flop with Clock, but one data input, and a NOT gate into one of the AND gates

 Basic memory element table